 Revenue from Contracts with Customers-In May 2014, the Financial Accounting Standards Board (the "FASB") issued comprehensive new revenue recognition guidance.
 The guidance requires a company to recognize revenue when it transfers promised services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those services and requires enhanced disclosures.
 The new guidance is effective for annual and interim periods beginning after December 15, 2016, and early adoption is not permitted.
-On April 1, 2015, the FASB tentatively decided to defer the effective date of the new revenue guidance by one year to annual reporting periods beginning after December 15, 2016.
+On April 1, 2015, the FASB tentatively decided to defer the effective date of the new revenue guidance by one year to annual reporting periods beginning after December 15, 2017, with early adoption being permitted for annual periods beginning after December 15, 2016.
 The Company is currently evaluating the new guidance.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

+(dollars in thousands, except for per share data, unless otherwise noted)